 - Mounting Your Solar Panels

-- Installing Your Sailboat Solar Panels
+- Installing Your Sailboat’s Solar Panels (Wiring, Protection, and Charge Control)

 - Should You DIY or Hire a Professional for This Job?